SmoothGlue Enterprise Prerequisites

 2. DNS

-A domain will need to be provided by the System Integrator to resolve external traffic to deployed SmoothGlue environments.
-The IaC can create a public-facing Load Balancer within the VPC's public subnets.
-The System Integrator should update their DNS records for the domain to point traffic to their deployed SmoothGlue environments after deploying the SmoothGlue IaC.
+The System Integrator must provide a domain name to route external traffic to the deployed SmoothGlue environments.
+The IaC will set up a public-facing Load Balancer in the VPC's public subnets.
+After deploying the SmoothGlue IaC, the System Integrator should update the domain's DNS records to direct traffic to the deployed SmoothGlue environments.

 3. Certificates